krutikabapat/krutikabapat.github.io/about.md

 ### Blogs

 As a former intern at Big Vision LLC, I have written some of the popular blogs on Computer Vision and Deep Learning.
-<a href="https://www.learnopencv.com/deep-learning-character-classification-using-synthetic-dataset/">#1 Deep Learning based character classification</a>
+1. <a href="https://www.learnopencv.com/deep-learning-character-classification-using-synthetic-dataset/">Deep Learning based character classification</a>

-*[#2 Hough Transform Using OpenCV] (https://www.learnopencv.com/hough-transform-with-opencv-c-python/)
+2. <a href="https://www.learnopencv.com/hough-transform-with-opencv-c-python/">Hough Transform</a>

-*[#3 Finding center of blob using OpenCV] (https://www.learnopencv.com/tag/cv2-moments/)
+3. <a href="https://https://www.learnopencv.com/tag/cv2-moments/">Center of blob using OpenCV</a>

 ### Books I'd Highly Recommend